 if you'd like to stay up with iDoCoach including receiving the latest blogs and my favorite 7 Toolbox tips here ya go!

-I'm currently coaching writers worldwide, online, one on one and taking new clients for 2018.
+I'm currently coaching writers worldwide, online, one on one and taking new clients for the fall.
 Visit my website for more info www.idocoach.com or write to me at email@example.com

-Check out this interview in this edition of M Music and Musicians Magazine for stories behind a few of my songs!
+Check out this interview in the recent edition of M Music and Musicians Magazine for stories behind a few of my songs!

 Mark Cawley is a hit songwriter who coaches other writers around the globe through his one-on-one, online service iDocoach.com.
 His songs have been on more than 16 million records with cuts ranging from Tina Turner to Wynonna Judd to The Spice Girls.
 His book, Song Journey, was released in April 2019 and went to #1 in 6 catagories on Amazon.Mark is a judge for the UK Songwriting Contest, Nashville Rising Star, Belmont University’s Commercial Music program, and West Coast Songwriter events.
 He’s also a contributing author to USA Songwriting and Songwriter Magazine, a sponsor for the Australian Songwriting Association, and a mentor for The Songwriting Academy UK.
 Born and raised in Syracuse, New York, Mark now resides in Nashville, Tennessee.